+Types of denim garment washes are done on denim fabric to give it special effects.
 Denim is the fashion of the modern world.
-However, different types of washes are done on denim fabric to give special types of effects on it.
-Especially, denim wash effects various properties of denim garments such as appearance or color change, softening, dimensional stability as well as different handle properties.
+However, different types of washes are done on denim fabric to give it special effects.
+Especially, denim wash affects various properties of denim garments such as appearance or color change, softening, dimensional stability as well as different handle properties.
 Hence, these effects depend on the condition of processing such as time, temperature, liquor ratio of washing batch, and chemicals used.

 History of Denim Wash

-- Jack Spencer started the concept of washing the Denim jeans for the brand Lee.
+- Jack Spencer started the concept of washing Denim jeans for the brand Lee.

 - Francois Girbaud first started Stone-wash

 - The concept of sandblasting was started in 1988 by a number of branded companies in Italy.

 Process and Functions of the Denim Washing Process

 Denim washing is a step-by-step process.
 The following are the major functions of the denim washing process: They are-